 A wedding is a huge event in a family’s history and very often involves a year’s worth of planning.
 I believe guests should show their appreciation for the momentous occasion by wearing something more than what they'd wear to a neighborhood cocktail party.
 This doesn’t mean, however, that you have to buy a dress you’ll never have occasion to wear again.
 Or even that you have to buy a dress.
 To get the most use out of a wedding outfit, pick one that’s…

 Not Too Trendy.
 If you're on a budget or just hate to spend money on a dress that can't be worn everyday, look for dresses in the classic styles that flatter over 50 women.
 A good quality dress in a classic style--such as V-necks, simple sheaths, A-lines and wraps--that is well cared for will last for years.
-For example, I'm wearing a fit and flare dress--another classic--at the top of this post.
+For example, I'm wearing a Lauren by Ralph Lauren draped sheath at the top of this post.
 What makes this dress a good choice for a mid-day wedding is the dress quality.
-The fabric is rich and the dress is lined.
+It's made well of a nice material and is lined.
+You'll find a nice selection of Lauren by Ralph Lauren dresses online at Lord + Taylor.

 Like polka dots?
 This Adrianna Papell Burnout Polka Dot Fit & Flare Dress (Regular & Petite) ($178) is a stylish choice.
 Dress length: 39".

 The sheath is a great style for a variety of body shapes.
+It's a dress that is always in style (though the fashion world is giving the dress style special attention in fall 2015 collections).
 Here's one with the longer short sleeves, which I love.
 I also love the way a simple dress style gives a woman so many options for accessorizing.
 My choices: A pretty statement necklace and a smashing pair of pumps or flats.

 Good for Day and Evening.
 It's not always possible, but I love when I find a great dress that can be worn to both day and evening events.
 When I want to buy a dress that works for either side of sunset, fabric is a big consideration.
 The rich indigo blue fabric of this lovely Talbots Women's Peony Matelasse Seamed Sheath (Dress length= 38 1/2") is a perfect example.